tkweon426/craip_2025f_g4/README.md

    - However, for the **competition**, you must use your own localization module

 3. **Simplified Navigation for Testing**:
-   - The evaluation room (box room) has no obstacles between robot and food
    - You may use the simple `move_go1.py` node for basic movement during module evaluation
    - For competition missions, you'll need full path planning integration